AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/metrics/goodbye-excel-hello-calculated-metrics.md

 ---
 # Goodbye Excel, hello calculated metrics

-Learn the benefits of using calculated metrics in [!DNL Adobe] [!DNL Analytics] and how they can provide you with a continuous, dynamic view of your data in this article.
+Learn the benefits of using calculated metrics in [!DNL Adobe Analytics] and how they can provide you with a continuous, dynamic view of your data in this article.

 Hey!
 Why are you in Excel right now?
 I mean, I know why.
 You've got reporting to get to the right people.
-You're busy entering data from [!DNL Adobe] [!DNL Analytics] and calculating conversion rates, charting them, and preparing to put them all into a PowerPoint that's heading off to decision-makers.
+You're busy entering data from [!DNL Adobe Analytics] and calculating conversion rates, charting them, and preparing to put them all into a PowerPoint that's heading off to decision-makers.
 I really hope you're at least using Report Builder to do it, but I know that some of you are manually copying and pasting data from a Workspace to Excel.

 Why?

 Why go through a manual process every month?
 Why present a static view once a month instead of a continuous, dynamic view?
 Why copy that into PowerPoint?
-Why not create Calculated Metrics in [!DNL Adobe] [!DNL Analytics] directly?
+Why not create Calculated Metrics in [!DNL Adobe Analytics] directly?

 ## Calculated Metrics are Powerful